 Histories of Intelligence

-Artificial Intelligence sets in motion a new chapter in the history of intelligence’s confrontation with fate and necessity.
-Telling the stories of its twists and turns is crucial work for our time out of joint.
+AI sets in motion a new chapter in the history of intelligence’s confrontation with fate and necessity.
+Telling the stories of its twists and turns will broaden our upstanding of what intelligence has been and can be.

 Essential Essays on the Histories of Intelligence